 Dr. Payne was President of the Kent County Medical Society in 1952 and Chairman of the medical staff of the Public General Hospital, Chatham from 1962-1963.
 He represented the Kent Medical Branch of the Windsor Medical Society for 5 years.

 Dr. Payne was elected to Dresden’s Town Council in 1948.
 He served five years with the Dresden Public School Board, 3 years on the Lambton-Kent High School Board and he spent 15 years on the Dresden Public Library Board.
 Dr. Payne was associated to many factions of the Masonic Lodge.

 Dr. Payne enjoyed sailing, gardening and fishing and he was a member of the United Church.

-Dr. Payne died on the 7th of May, 1975.
+Dr. Payne died at his residence in Dresden on the 7th of May, 1975.
 He left behind his wife Dorothy and 4 sons; Dr. William Payne, Dr. John Payne, Thomas Payne and Robert Payne.

 Mrs. Payne died on the 1st of November, 2001.
 Dr. and Mrs. Payne were buried at the Dresden Cemetery.

 *Dr. Payne’s son, Dr John Christopher Payne is also featured on the Chatham-Kent Physician Tribute website.